shauryr/academic/content/authors/admin/_index.md

 I've had the unique honor of working alongside fantastic people at [Allen AI](https://allenai.org/) in the [Semantic Scholar Team](https://www.semanticscholar.org/), where I received mentorship from [Sergey Feldman](https://www.data-cowboys.com/) and [Doug Downey](https://users.cs.northwestern.edu/~ddowney/) 🌟🤖.
 I'm also very proud of being the creator of S2QA Semantic Scholar Question Answering—a first-of-its-kind generative AI QA system that can cite papers using GPT-4 🧩🤯.

-Previously, my professional journey as a researcher led me to the Tata Innovation Labs, where I had the opportunity to work with [Dr. Puneet Agarwal](https://www.linkedin.com/in/agarwalpuneet/) 🧪🚀.I am an incoming Computational Sceintist at the Research Computing Centre at University of Chicago.
+Previously, my professional journey as a researcher led me to the Tata Innovation Labs, where I had the opportunity to work with [Dr. Puneet Agarwal](https://www.linkedin.com/in/agarwalpuneet/) 🧪🚀.